-Public notice shall be given for meetings and work sessions held by the board.
-Public notice shall indicate the time, place, date and tentative agenda of board meetings.
-The public notice shall be posted on the bulletin board in the central administration office at least 3 days before it is scheduled, but, at the minimum, twenty-four hours notice needs to be given.
+Public notice will be given for meetings and work sessions held by the board.
+Public notice will indicate the time, place, date and tentative agenda of board meetings.
+The public notice will be posted in a prominent place clearly designated for posting agendas in the central administration office, and on an exterior facing door/window so that community members may see the agenda when the building is physically closed.
+The agenda will be posted at least 3 days before it is scheduled, but, at the minimum, Twenty four hours needs given.

 A copy of the public notice will be provided to those who have filed a request for notice with the secretary.
-These requests for notice must be in writing.
 A copy of the public notice will also be accessible to employees and students.

-In the case of special meetings, public notice shall be given in the same manner as for a regular meeting unless it is an emergency meeting.
-In that case, public notice of the meeting shall be given as soon as practical and possible in light of the situation.
-The media and others who have requested notice shall be notified of the emergency meeting.
-Attendance at a special meeting or emergency meeting by the media or board members shall constitute a waiver of notice.
+In the case of special meetings, public notice will be given in the same manner as for a regular meeting unless it is an emergency meeting.
+In that case, public notice of the meeting will be given as soon as practical and possible in light of the situation.
+The media and others who have requested notice will be notified of the emergency meeting.
+Attendance at a special meeting or emergency meeting by the media or board members will constitute a waiver of notice.

-It shall be the responsibility of the board secretary to give public notice of board meetings and work sessions.
+It is the responsibility of the board secretary to give public notice of board meetings and work sessions.

-Cross Reference: 210 Board of Directors' Meetings 210.8 Board of Directors' Meeting Agenda
+210.8 Board of Directors' Meeting Agenda